The-Squares/fruitbasket-client/README.md

 To setup:

 1. Clone this repo
+2. Run `yarn` in the terminal
-2. Type `yarn start` in the terminal
+3. Type `yarn start` in the terminal
-3. Click the link to localhost that appears
+4. Click the link to localhost that appears